 Renee Fleming is an American professional opera singer.
-She was asked to perform at Senator John McCain’s funeral.
+She was asked to perform at Senator John McCain’s funeral, which took place on September 1, 2018.
 The late senator personally made the choice to ask Fleming to perform several weeks before he passed away from brain cancer.

 Here’s what you need to know.

-1. Fleming Was Asked to Sing ‘Danny Boy,’ One of Senator McCain’s Favorite Songs
+1. Fleming Was Asked to Sing ‘Danny Boy,’ One of Senator McCain’s Favorite Songs, at His Funeral

 Before he died, Senator John McCain reportedly enjoyed sitting on the front porch listening to the ancient Irish song “Danny Boy.”
 The famous tune appeared to be a comfort to him as he battled brain cancer.
 (McCain and wife Cindy both have Irish ancestry).
 CNN reported that during one of these listening sessions, his former campaign manager Rick Davis was sitting there with him.
 McCain commented that he wanted “Danny Boy” sung at his funeral.
 Davis suggested opera singer Renee Fleming would be the perfect person to sing it.
 McCain reportedly teared up at the idea, and Davis formally asked Fleming if she would do it.